EducationalWave

 By allowing patients to speak freely, the therapist can identify patterns, themes, and connections that emerge from seemingly unrelated thoughts and experiences.

-Related Pros and Cons of Checks and Balances
+Related Pros and Cons of Ethical Relativism

 Free association is particularly effective in revealing the influence of childhood recollections on adult behavior and mental health.
 Through this method, patients may recall and verbalize early experiences and emotions that they had previously forgotten or suppressed.
 These childhood recollections often hold critical clues to understanding the root causes of present psychological issues.